JoeyParshley/robot-ops-console/STUDY_GUIDE.md

 **Q: How do you test custom hooks?**
 A: Use `renderHook` from React Testing Library, or test them indirectly through components.
 For `useTelemetry`, we mock WebSocket connections.

+**Q: What is telemetry and why is it important?**
+A: Telemetry is real-time sensor data sent from robots (position, orientation, velocity, battery, status).
+It's critical for operators to monitor robot state, make control decisions, and detect problems immediately.
+In this project, we use WebSocket for continuous, real-time telemetry streaming.

 ---